NLnetLabs/rotonda/design docs/design-fiq.md

         }
     }

-    term rov-invalid-asn for route {
+    term rov-invalid-asn for route: Route {
         with rov-rib-vars;
         from {
             found_prefix.matches;